-A good Bachelors Honours degree, 2:1 or above or equivalent.
+A good Bachelors Honours degree, 2:2 in any subject or equivalent.

 Months of entry